ksadangrit/melbourne-housing/README.md

 * `distance`: Distance from the property to Melbourne central business district (CBD) in kilometers
 * `regionname`: Name of the region where the property is located (e.g., Eastern Metropolitan, Northern Metropolitan, Southern Metropolitan, Western Metropolitan)
 * `propertycount`: Number of properties that exist in the suburb
-* `bedroom`: Number of bedrooms in the property (including any non-living spaces that could be used as bedrooms)
-* `bathroom`: Number of bathrooms in the property
-* `car`: Number of car spaces associated with the property
-* `landsize`: Land size of the property in square meters
-* `building_area`: Total building area of the property in square meters
-* `council_area`: Name of the local government area where the property is located

 ## Cleaning data